Richard Verschoor: 2024

-Qualifying down in 19th for Monza, a timed safety car during the feature race allowed him to pit, re-joining in a net third place which would be where he finished.
-Verschoor secured his second pole in Baku.
-After finishing 17th in the sprint, he led the early laps of the feature race, but was overhauled by Victor Martins soon after.
-Verschoor emerged first again during the pit stops, allowing him to finally cruise to his first win of the season.
-The result lifted him into the top 10 in the standings for the first time that season as well.
+After qualifying nineteenth in Monza, a well-timed safety car during the feature race allowed Verschoor to gain track position through the pit cycle, and he ultimately finished third.
+In Baku, he secured his second pole of the season.
+Following a seventeenth-place finish in the sprint race, Verschoor lost the lead of the feature race to Victor Martins in the opening stages, but regained net track position during the pit stops before cruising to his first victory of the campaign.
+The result elevated him into the top ten of the championship standings for the first time that season.